On this page you will find a few different drawings of hibiscus flowers.

 The double hibiscus is so intricate, it really competes with the rose when it comes to illustrating the complexity of this bloom so beginners are wise to avoid it initially.

-Good artists seek to learn some background information on their drawing subject, so please read on.
+Good artists seek to learn some background information on their drawing subject, so I've covered the main points below.

 Hibiscus is the name of a group of plants belonging to the mallow family.